univention/decision-records/nubus/deployment/0016-udm-extensions-restart.md

 UDM does not detect changes to them and won't reconfigure itself.

 In UCS, a listener module detects changes to the LDAP objects and restarts the UDM REST API.
-Changes to Python modules are only applied by Debian packages, which are responsible for restarting the UDM REST API.
+Changes to Python modules are only applied by Debian packages, which are responsible for restarting the UDM REST API and other Python-UDM clients like the UMC.

 In Nubus for Kubernetes, updates to Python modules and configuration objects in LDAP are also possible.
-However, the UDM REST API is not currently restarted after such a change.
+However, the UDM REST API, the UMC and the UDM Transformer are not currently restarted after such a change.
-Thus, the data model of UDM REST API servers is not updated and may even be inconsistent between multiple instances.
+Thus, the data model of UDM REST API, UMC and the UDM Transformer instances is not updated and may even be inconsistent between multiple instances.

 From a customer's perspective, that is a regression compared to Nubus on UCS.
 This ADR discusses the possibilities of handling this situation.

 ## Decision Drivers

-- Standardization: The UDM REST API should behave the same in Nubus for UCS and Nubus for Kubernetes.
+- Standardization: The UDM software should behave the same in Nubus for UCS and Nubus for Kubernetes.
 - Robustness: Update/configuration errors should be handled gracefully.
-- Scalability: The UDM REST API may run on multiple UCS machines or in numerous containers in Kubernetes.
+- Scalability: UDM software (UDM REST API, UMC and UDM Transformer) may run on multiple UCS machines or in numerous containers in Kubernetes.
   In both cases, all instances must be reconfigured.
 - User experience: Technical details like a service restart after a configuration change should be automated and not burden an operator's life.